Gods and Goddesses

 God Name: Leucippides (Greek)

 Leucippides is a collective name for Hilaeira and her sister Phoebe, daughters of Leucippus.
-They were worshipped as goddesses associated with light and youth.
+They were worshiped as goddesses associated with light and youth.

 God Name: Dioscuri (Roman)